fisherback/-Coming-Soon-Portfolio-Page/README.md

 # UX Design Portfolio

 This is a simple, responsive personal UX design portfolio showcasing your projects and design philosophy.
-It highlights key works such as FocusNotebook and FocusWork, which align with neurodiverse-friendly digital tools.
+It highlights key works such as - COMING SOON - which align with neurodiverse-friendly digital tools.

 ## 📁 Project Structure